andrewshilliday/garage-door-controller/README.md

 The contact switches are the sensors that the raspberry pi will use to recognize whether the garage doors are open or shut.
 You need to install one on each door so that the switch is *closed* when the garage doors are closed.
 Attach the end without wire hookups to the door itself, and the other end (the one that wires get attached to) to the frame of the door in such a way that they are next to each other when the garage door is shut.
 There can be some space between them, but they should be close and aligned properly, like this:

-![Sample closed contact switch][2]
+![Sample closed contact switch][3]

 *Step 2: Install the relays:*

 The relays are used to mimic a push button being pressed which will in turn cause your garage doors to open and shut.
 Each relay channel is wired to the garage door opener identically to and in parallel with the existing push button wiring.
 You'll want to consult your model's manual, or experiment with paper clips, but it should be wired somewhere around here:

-![Wiring the garage door opener]
+![!\[Wiring the garage door opener\]][4]

-You'll now have two wires coming out of the garage door opener, which you'll need to connect to a relay (one relay for each channel).
+You'll now have two wires coming out of the garage door opener, which you'll need to connect to a relay.
+Assuming that you've wired them together, you can touch the two wires together and your garage door should open or close.
+Wen now need to hook them into one of the relays.
+I believe that each pair of wires should be connected to the left two terminals of each corresponding relay (as in the picture below, which shows two doors wired up).
+You may want to confirm this with a multi-meter.
+You want the line to be normally open (NO) when not receiving any signal.

+![enter image description here][5]

 Software Installation:
 -----